 New waterfront areas are being built sufficiently high above sea level.
 In Helsinki, the recommendation for new areas is that the lowest floor level should be at least three metres above sea level.
 In some of the newest city plans these minimum levels have been raised further, e.g. in Kalasatama the limit is 3.5 metres.
 In Helsinki, approximately 700 existing buildings are located lower than 2.5 metres above sea level.
 Flood embankments are planned for these areas.

-The main goal of Helsinki’s climate policy is to reduce emissions by 30 percent, from the 1990 level, by 2020.
-In the long run, by 2050, Helsinki aims to be a carbon neutral city.
+The main goal of Helsinki’s climate policy is to reduce emissions 60 percent by 2030.
+By 2035, Helsinki aims to be a carbon neutral city.
 Read more